molcikas/photon/README.md

 }
 ```

+## Sessionless

+Photon does not maintain a cache of entities (often referred to as the ORM's "session") and their pending changes ("dirty checking").
+Entity instances do not need to attached to Photon in order for them to save correctly, and there is no concept of "flushing" changes.
+Queries are always executed immediately.

+Aggregates are loaded and saved as whole units.
+Photon does not track pending changes for entities and does not do "[lazy loading](http://www.mehdi-khalili.com/orm-anti-patterns-part-3-lazy-loading)".
+Therefore, it is important to keep your aggregates small and to avoid using aggregates as read models.
+See [Effective Aggregate Design](https://vaughnvernon.co/?p=838) for more information on these design concepts.

 ## Limitations

 * Currently does not support composite primary keys in aggregates.
 * Currently does not automatically map fields from super classes.
 This can be done manually using `withDatabaseColumn()`.
-* Currently does not support database schemas (e.g. dbo.MyTable for SQL Server).
+* Currently does not support specifying database schemas (e.g. "dbo" for SQL Server).

 ## Compatibility